 Event Format & Competitive Structure

-World Supercross distinguishes itself with a high-intensity and non-traditional format designed for maximum action.
+World Supercross distinguishes itself with a high-intensity format designed for maximum action.
 The overall winner of each Grand Prix is not determined by one race, but by the combined results from three shorter, back-to-back Main Event races for each of the two classes: SX1 (450cc) and SX2 (250cc).

 The path to these mains begins with timed qualifying sessions that seed riders into heat races.
 From there, the format introduces a critical strategic element exclusive to the premier World Supercross class: the SuperPole.
 This is an individual, single-lap time trial featuring the top finishers from the heat races.
 The results of the SuperPole determine the premium gate picks for the Main Events, offering a significant advantage at the start.